whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-25-Oui-Please-Subscription-Box-A-La-Carte-Limited-Edition-Coupon.md

 <img src="/images/OuiPleaseALC-spoiler2.png" border="0" style="border:none;max-width:100%;" alt="OuiPlease Á La Carte" />
 </a></center>

 <p>A La Carte is different from our subscription box because customers will pay full price for the products they select without the subscriber discount.
 However, starting Wednesday the 25th of November, the first 50 people to order OuiPlease // A La Carte will receive 15% off products in their custom holiday box.
-All you have to do to redeem this exclusive offer is enter OUINOEL at checkout.
+All you have to do to redeem this exclusive offer is enter coupon code <b>OUINOEL</b> at checkout.
 OuiPlease // A La Carte ships free of charge within 3-5 business days.</p>

 <br>